Before carrying out any restoration treatment it is important to carry out a complete study of the case.

-First, it is necessary to carry out an examination and diagnosis: a mouth examination, clinical history, X-rays, models of the mouth and other complementary tests that the dentist requires based on each patient’s needs.
+It includes the oral examination, clinical history, radiographic studies, study models of the mouth and other complementary tests that the clinician requires depending on the needs of each patient.

-Once the case has been selected, the treatment consists of a series of stages, divided into a Surgical Phase and a Prosthetic Phase.
-Both phases are carried out by specialists and dentists with specific training and experience in the technique.
-If the patient does not have any teeth, it will not normally be necessary to carry out any preparatory treatment, but if on the contrary it is necessary to remove any teeth in poor condition, it will be necessary to wait until the gum has healed before fitting the implants (which may take 2, 3 or more months).
-However, nowadays we can solve many cases immediately, removing teeth, fitting dental implants, and then the fixed teeth just a few hours later (see dental implants and same-day teeth).
+Once the case is selected, the treatment consists of a series of steps divided into a Surgical Phase and a Prosthetic Phase.
+Both phases are carried out by specialists with specific training and training in the technique.
+If the patient does not have any teeth, normally no preparatory treatment is necessary, but if instead teeth in bad conditions have to be extracted, it may be necessary to wait for the jaw to heal before placing the implants (it can require 2, 3 or more months).

-- Today this second step is not normally necessary, as the dental implant is fixed firmly in place and the healing abutment is attached in the same procedure.
+- Nowadays, this second step is usually no longer necessary, since if the dental implant is well anchored in its place and the healing abutment is attached in the same procedure

 - The new prosthesis will require regular care and check-ups in the same way as natural teeth, as although the new teeth will not suffer from caries, problems may occur at the point where they exit the gum.